 September might be my favorite month for gardening.
 It’s one of the best months for growing.
 While springtime tends to get a lot of attention when it comes to gardening, I find that fall is the best time of year to grow here in Florida.
-Here in Florida, fall is a time where you can grow both warm season and cool season crops.
-The majority (but not all) cool season crops can be planted like cabbage and broccoli.
+Here in Florida, fall is a time when you can grow both warm-season and cool-season crops.
+The majority (but not all) of cool-season crops can be planted like cabbage and broccoli.
 Right beside these cool-season crops, you can also plant warm-season vegetables like beans and tomatoes.
 Keep on reading to learn what to plant in September in Central Florida – Zone 9b.

 Florida Vegetables You Can Grow In September

 Here’s a quick list of what can be grown in September this month.
 A more detailed list is outlined below, but I know you’re eager to start planning!
 Here’s the lineup for September in Central Florida (Zone 9b):